rusty-brown/fine-fractals-zoom-videos/README.md

 but

-we are interested in each point the calculation visits.
+we are interested in each point the **calculation path**.

 That is calculation `path`, represented as `ArrayList<double[]> path`

-To make an image, for each path element (re<sub>i</sub>, im<sub>i</sub>) increase value of corresponding pixel by one.
+### To make an image

+For each path element (re<sub>i</sub>, im<sub>i</sub>) increase value of corresponding pixel by one.

+Color the resulting values by **decent colors**.

-## CPU calculation
+## CPUs consumption

-- All calculation happen in PathThread, one Thread calculates for one origin re,im
+- All calculation happen in PathThread.
 - ExecutorService uses N-1 CPU cores.
+- It takes minutes to generate decent image or video frame on decent CPU.
+- Full zoom video or 10k resolution image may take 24h+

 ## Memory consumption